 Free Spells in Commander – Definition

-But first, let’s clarify what counts as a free or zero mana spell in Magic.
+But first, let’s clarify what counts as a free or zero mana spell in MTG.
 I will be considering all cards that have a CMC (converted mana cost) of 0.
 This means cards that cost 0 as well as cards that have only X in their casting cost.

 I will also be considering cards that can be cast for free if you meet a requirement, as well as cards that can be cast with Phyrexian mana (which can be paid with color mana or 2 life).